varnishcache/varnish-cache/doc/sphinx/users-guide/storage-backends.rst

 This recommendation should be followed to achieve an optimal `libumem`_ configuration for Varnish.
-Setting this environment variable before starting Varnish is required becuase `libumem`_ cannot be reconfigured once loaded.
+Setting this environment variable before starting Varnish is required because `libumem`_ cannot be reconfigured once loaded.

 .. _libumem: http://dtrace.org/blogs/ahl/2004/07/13/number-11-of-20-libumem/